(x) Provisions, Contingent Liabilities and Contingent Assets

 Foreign currency risk and sensitivity

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The company does not have any foreign currency exposure, accordingly it is not exposed to the foreign currency risks.
+The company does not have any foreign currency exposure, accordingly it Is not exposed to the foreign currency risks.

 Investment price risk